SarthakJariwala/lfp-importmap/README.md

 ## What can you do with it?

-Use Javascript libraries in your Django projects without having to install `node` and related tooling.
+Use Javascript libraries in your Django projects without having to install `node` and related frontend tooling like `webpack`, etc.
 No frontend build system required!

 ## How to use it?